Special Episode with Gary Vee

 The reason I navigate the way I navigate is I don't think I'm special.

-I feel like I've had impact taking on what I was given, but me, the me, oh boy, that's Tamara and Vaynerchuk.
+I feel like I've had impact taking on what I was given.

-So that helps because when you don't think you're special, when you don't think you're fancy, you know, you become dramatically more palpable.
+So that helps because when you don't think you're special, when you don't think you're fancy, you become dramatically more palpable.

-I, and this will land for a lot of people that are both selfless and honestly on the vulnerable side, enablers of bad behavior.
+Now, i am i am competitive i am ambitious i do want it but you picked up on something important i and this will land for a lot of people that are both selfless and honestly on the vulnerable spot enablers of bad behavior i get tremendous joy of being a contributor to someone else yeah

-On my sister's seventh birthday, we went to Toys R Us to buy me toys with my 20 bucks because that's what we did in the 80s in New Jersey.
+i feel good it's it feels better for me when i i here's one this is just a real life story this was I don't know I didn't think I was a public figure when I was 10 on my sister's seventh birthday we went to Toys R Us to buy me toys with my 20 bucks because that's what we did in the 80s in New Jersey and

-I don't know if you remember, but Cabbage Patch kits were impossible to find.
+I don't know if you remember but Cabbage Patch kids were impossible to find

 My mom went on a hunt for Cabbage Patch dolls, believing that my seven-year-old, eight-year-old self would be interested in it.